skip to main contentskip to main menuskip to footer Universität Bielefeld Play Search

 Applicants are asked to review the research profiles of the participating faculty members (https://rtg2951.de) and to name in their cover letter and in order of preference three possible supervisors for their proposed project.

-1. Publication of Call for Application: August 15, 2025
+1. Publication of Call for Applications: August 15, 2025

 2. Deadline of Application: October 1, 2025

-1. Eligibility check and formal pre-selection
+3. Eligibility check and formal pre-selection (until late October, 2025)

 In order to be eligible for application, candidates must fulfil all of the eligibility criteria listed above.
 Applications that do not pass the eligibility check will not be considered further.
 Subsequently, a first evaluation takes the quality of the proposal, the applicant's track record, and the suitability of the research proposal to the RTG into consideration.